Tapanhaz/Shoonya_OptionChainStreamer/README.md

 pip install -r requirements.txt
 ```

-Fill your credentials in cred.yml
+Put your credentials in cred.yml

 If using virtual environment then use the .bat file provided replacing D:\v311\Scripts\activate.bat